Chromosome: Etymology

 Some of the early karyological terms have become outdated.
-For example, Chromatin (Flemming 1880) and Chromosom (Waldeyer 1888), both ascribe color to a non-colored state.
+For example, 'chromatin' (Flemming 1880) and 'chromosom' (Waldeyer 1888) both ascribe color to a non-colored state.

 History of discovery

 Otto Bütschli was the first scientist to recognize the structures now known as chromosomes.

-In a series of experiments beginning in the mid-1880s, Theodor Boveri gave definitive contributions to elucidating that chromosomes are the vectors of heredity, with two notions that became known as ‘chromosome continuity’ and ‘chromosome individuality’.
+In a series of experiments beginning in the mid-1880s, Theodor Boveri gave definitive contributions to elucidating that chromosomes are the vectors of heredity, with two notions that became known as 'chromosome continuity' and 'chromosome individuality'.

-Wilhelm Roux suggested that each chromosome carries a different genetic configuration, and Boveri was able to test and confirm this hypothesis.
-Aided by the rediscovery at the start of the 1900s of Gregor Mendel's earlier work, Boveri was able to point out the connection between the rules of inheritance and the behaviour of the chromosomes.
-Boveri influenced two generations of American cytologists: Edmund Beecher Wilson, Nettie Stevens, Walter Sutton and Theophilus Painter were all influenced by Boveri (Wilson, Stevens, and Painter actually worked with him).
+Wilhelm Roux suggested that every chromosome carries a different genetic configuration, and Boveri was able to test and confirm this hypothesis.
+Aided by the rediscovery at the start of the 1900s of Gregor Mendel's earlier experimental work, Boveri identified the connection between the rules of inheritance and the behaviour of the chromosomes.
+Two generations of American cytologists were influenced by Boveri: Edmund Beecher Wilson, Nettie Stevens, Walter Sutton and Theophilus Painter (Wilson, Stevens, and Painter actually worked with him).

-In his famous textbook The Cell in Development and Heredity, Wilson linked together the independent work of Boveri and Sutton (both around 1902) by naming the chromosome theory of inheritance the Boveri–Sutton chromosome theory (the names are sometimes reversed).
-Ernst Mayr remarks that the theory was hotly contested by some famous geneticists: William Bateson, Wilhelm Johannsen, Richard Goldschmidt and T.H.
-Morgan, all of a rather dogmatic turn of mind.
-Eventually, complete proof came from chromosome maps in Morgan's own lab.
+In his famous textbook, The Cell in Development and Heredity, Wilson linked together the independent work of Boveri and Sutton (both around 1902) by naming the chromosome theory of inheritance the 'Boveri–Sutton chromosome theory' (sometimes known as the 'Sutton–Boveri chromosome theory').
+Ernst Mayr remarks that the theory was hotly contested by some famous geneticists, including William Bateson, Wilhelm Johannsen, Richard Goldschmidt and T.H.
+Morgan, all of a rather dogmatic mindset.
+Eventually, absolute proof came from chromosome maps in Morgan's own laboratory.

-The number of human chromosomes was published in 1923 by Theophilus Painter.
-By inspection through the microscope, he counted 24 pairs, which would mean 48 chromosomes.
-His error was copied by others and it was not until 1956 that the true number, 46, was determined by Indonesia-born cytogeneticist Joe Hin Tjio.
+The number of human chromosomes was published by Painter in 1923.
+By inspection through a microscope, he counted 24 pairs of chromosomes, giving 48 in total.
+His error was copied by others, and it was not until 1956 that the true number (46) was determined by Indonesian-born cytogeneticist Joe Hin Tjio.

 Prokaryotes

-The prokaryotes – bacteria and archaea – typically have a single circular chromosome, but many variations exist.
-The chromosomes of most bacteria, which some authors prefer to call genophores, can range in size from only 130,000 base pairs in the endosymbiotic bacteria Candidatus Hodgkinia cicadicola and Candidatus Tremblaya princeps, to more than 14,000,000 base pairs in the soil-dwelling bacterium Sorangium cellulosum.
-Spirochaetes of the genus Borrelia are a notable exception to this arrangement, with bacteria such as Borrelia burgdorferi, the cause of Lyme disease, containing a single linear chromosome.
+The prokaryotes – bacteria and archaea – typically have a single circular chromosome.
+The chromosomes of most bacteria (also called genophores), can range in size from only 130,000 base pairs in the endosymbiotic bacteria Candidatus Hodgkinia cicadicola and Candidatus Tremblaya princeps, to more than 14,000,000 base pairs in the soil-dwelling bacterium Sorangium cellulosum.

+Some bacteria have more than one chromosome.
+For instance, Spirochaetes such as Borrelia burgdorferi (causing Lyme disease), contain a single linear chromosome.
+Vibrios typically carry two chromosomes of very different size.
+Genomes of the genus Burkholderia carry one, two, or three chromosomes.

 Structure in sequences

 Prokaryotic chromosomes have less sequence-based structure than eukaryotes.
 Bacteria typically have a one-point (the origin of replication) from which replication starts, whereas some archaea contain multiple replication origins.
-The genes in prokaryotes are often organized in operons, and do not usually contain introns, unlike eukaryotes.
+The genes in prokaryotes are often organized in operons and do not usually contain introns, unlike eukaryotes.